stevecotton/Non_Fatal_Wounds/README.md

 ========

 Please use either Github’s issue tracker, or PM me (Octalot) on the forums.
 Note: the forum thread that’s linked to is a general discussion about save-scumming.
-If you find bugs in the add-on, please message Octalot instead of commenting in the thread.
+If you find bugs in the add-on, or campaigns that need compaign-specific code, please message Octalot instead of commenting in the thread.